 Health and fitness is remaining front of mind for people across EMEA during this time, as Google Trends showed increased searches for ‘gymnastics for’ (‘ginnastica per’) children, leisure, at home, etc. in Italy, and ‘gaining weight’ (‘kilo almak’) in Turkey.

 In addition to regular exercise from the confines of their own homes and gardens, searches for outdoor activities have also started to rise in those countries where certain restrictions have been lifted.

-In the Netherlands people increasingly searched for ‘inflatable canoe’ (‘opblaasbare kano’), in France for ‘surfboard’ (‘planche de surf’), in Spain for ‘paddle surf’ ('paddle surf'), in Poland for ‘fishing umbrellas’ (‘parasol wędkarski’), in the U.K. for ‘open water swimming’ (‘open water swimming’), and in Germany for ‘mountain bike’ (‘mountain bike’).
+In the Netherlands people increasingly searched for ‘inflatable canoe’ (‘opblaasbare kano’), in France for ‘surfboard’ (‘planche de surf’), in Spain for ‘paddle surf’ ('paddle surf'), in Poland for ‘fishing umbrellas’ (‘parasol wędkarski’), in the U.K. for ‘open water swimming’ (‘open water swimming’), in the United Arab Emirates for ‘swimming pool’ (‘swimming pool’), and in Germany for ‘mountain bike’ (‘mountain bike’).

 4. How people learn: Consumers continue to use Search for answers to ‘how to’ questions

 We previously shared the increasing trend for consumers to turn to Google Search and YouTube for information on ‘how to’ learn new things, and this behaviour is one that has continued in recent weeks.
 With more and more people using ‘how to’ to find the answers they’re looking for, it has moved away from focusing purely on education and leisure activities, to all sorts of queries.